 - Peanut Butter Players, Lafayette.
 Children’s theater that offers a summer workshop program of four one-week sessions and a huge summer musical involving 200 to 250 kids.
 Everyone who auditions will get a meaningful part.

-- Digistars, Denver.
-Teaching kids in grades one to eight to write, act, direct, film, and edit their own films.
+- Digistars.
+A digital platform for teaching kids in grades one to eight to write, act, direct, film, and edit their own films.